 Cats will be cats… or will they?
 It seems that many cats share similar traits when they are of the same breed.
 Bengals are known for being super active.
 And Siamese?
 Well, they’re known for meowing your ear off!
 And Maine Coon cats?
 Well, they’re loved by all for their gentle and calm nature.
-While cats are individuals by nature, there are some breeds of cats which are known for their desire to be near you.
+While cats are individuals by nature, some breeds of cats are known for their desire to be near you.
 Yep, that’s right.
 There are a few breeds who are well-known for their clingy nature.
 Wondering which are the clingiest cat breeds out there?
 Just keep reading!

 Here’s my list of seven cat breeds that are totally clingy…

 For anyone who has ever kept a Siamese cat, then you know fully well just how vocal these cats are.
 Often reported as the most vocal cat breed, this is not the sort of cat that does well being left alone for extended periods of time.
 These are most certainly companion cats, and they thrive when they receive companionship in return.

 Check out this pretty girl, appropriately named Sassy, showing off her powerful meows for us…